shopware5/devdocs/source/blog/_posts/2015-11-18-dynamic-shopping-worlds.md

     * wiring up the custom shopping world component
 * Store manager backend module
     * CRUD for store infos
-    * add "open store template" button, which openes the store template shopping world
+    * add "open store template" button, which opens the store template shopping world

 I will quickly show the more interesting parts of this plugin - if you want to have the full example, please see the download section below.

 ## Shopping world
 ### Create a "store template" shopping world during plugin install
-The store template shopping world can easily be created using the `Emotion` Doctirne model.
-The only special thing is the attribute `swagShopTemplate` that I use to tell my "store template" and all the other shopping worlds apart.
+The store template shopping world can easily be created using the `Emotion` Doctrine model.
+The only special thing is the attribute `swagShopTemplate` that I use to tell my "store template" apart from all the other shopping worlds.

 ```
 Shopware()->Models()->addAttribute(